Nyxoah Raises $27 Million Through Its At-The-Market Offering

 Investment by a new U.S.-based healthcare investor, strengthening the balance sheet and reinforcing U.S. focus

-Mont-Saint-Guibert, Belgium – October 7, 2024, 11:00pm CET / 5:00pm ET – Nyxoah SA (Euronext Brussels/Nasdaq: NYXH) (“Nyxoah” or the“Company”), a medical technology company that develops breakthrough treatment alternatives for Obstructive Sleep Apnea (OSA) through neuromodulation, today announced that the Company has sold 3.0 million shares raising $27.0 million in gross proceeds pursuant to the Company's $50 million at-the-market ("ATM") offering at a price per share equal to the market price on the Nasdaq Global Market at the time of sale.
+Mont-Saint-Guibert, Belgium – October 8, 2024 – Nyxoah SA (Euronext Brussels/Nasdaq: NYXH) (“Nyxoah” or the“Company”), a medical technology company that develops breakthrough treatment alternatives for Obstructive Sleep Apnea (OSA) through neuromodulation, today announced that the Company has sold 3.0 million shares raising $27.0 million in gross proceeds pursuant to the Company's $50 million at-the-market ("ATM") offering at a price per share equal to the market price on the Nasdaq Global Market at the time of sale.
 The shares were sold, based on interest received, to a single U.S.-based healthcare investor.
 Cantor Fitzgerald & Co. is acting as the sales agent for the ATM offering.

 The ordinary shares described above were sold by the Company pursuant to the Company's shelf registration statement on Form F-3 (File No. 333-268955), filed with the Securities and Exchange Commission (“SEC”) on December 22, 2022, which became effective on January 6, 2023, and which included a prospectus supplement and accompanying prospectus related to the ATM offering.
 Copies of the prospectus supplement and accompanying prospectus related to the ATM offering may be obtained from Cantor Fitzgerald & Co., attention: Capital Markets, 110 East 59th Street, 6th Floor, New York, New York 10022; email: ... .
 Electronic copies of the prospectus are also available on the SEC's website at .